Technician installing solar panels on roof

 How to install solar panels in Australia

 Unless you’re an accredited and licenced solar installer, it’s not as simple as picking up a ladder and jumping on your roof to install some photovoltaic (PV) panels.
-In Australia, there are a number of government and industry standards in place as well as legislation that requires solar installers to be accredited by the Clean Energy Council (CEC).
+In Australia, there’s legislation that requires solar installers to be accredited by the Clean Energy Council (CEC), among other government and industry standards.

 It’s worth noting that CEC accreditation is given to individual solar panel and storage installers, not companies.
 This accreditation should also be accompanied by an electrical licence, which is why it’s so important to do your research before signing on the dotted line.

-To take the hassle out of finding the best solar installation companies nationwide, we survey hundreds of Aussies to find out which brand is rated best in our annual review.
+To take the hassle out of finding the best solar installation companies nationwide, we survey hundreds of Aussies to find the best-rated brand in our annual review.
 Each company is rated on factors like customer service and advice provided, performance of solar system, installation process, durability and more.
 To compare solar panel installers, visit our page.

 How to find a solar panel installer near you

 While there are some familiar names in the solar installation market, there are thousands of installers across Australia, most of which operate out of the capital cities.
 To find a list of accredited solar installers near you, visit the Clean Energy Council website and type in your location.
-Remember to ring around and ask for a few quotes first, this way you can compare companies on price and customer service.
+Remember to ring around and ask for a few quotes first so you can compare companies on price and customer service.

-The cost of installing solar panels at your property will vary based on a number of circumstances, like the size of your system, where it’s positioned on your roof, the brand and type of panels, along with the company’s installation prices.
-For a ballpark figure, expect to pay between $2,500 and $12,000 for a solar system size of 1.5 kilowatt (kW) to 10kW.
+The cost of installing solar panels at your property will depend on several factors, such as the size of your system, where it’s positioned, the brand and type of panels and the company’s installation prices.
+For a ballpark figure, you can expect to pay between $2,500 and $12,000 for a 1.5 – 10 kilowatt (KW) solar system.

-According to SolarQuotes, the typical cost of a 6.6kW solar system installed in Australia is around $9,500, excluding any government rebates that may available in your state.
-As you can see by the hefty upfront price, installing solar panels will usually require a team of professionals to do the job.
-Plus, there’s normally the added comfort of an installer’s warranty, which generally covers the workmanship of installation for five to 10 years, although this timeframe may differ between certain companies.
+According to the experts at SolarQuotes, the typical cost of a 6.6kW solar system installed in Australia is around $9,500, excluding any government rebates that may be available in your state.
+As you can see by the hefty upfront price, installing solar panels on your roof will usually require a team of professionals to do the job.
+When you go with a reputable installer, you also get the added comfort of an installer’s warranty, which generally covers the workmanship of installation for five to 10 years, although this timeframe may differ between certain companies.

 What should I ask before installing solar panels?

-Firstly, it’s a good idea to understand your household energy consumption needs and whether or not you’ll be living at the property over a long term.
-These starting points will help you identify how much you are willing to spend and if the buyback period suits your lifestyle.
-However, there are still a range of questions to ask your solar installer before jumping straight in.
+First, it’s a good idea to understand your household energy consumption and whether or not you’ll be living at the property long term.
+This will help you identify your budget and decide if the buyback period suits you.
+However, there are still a range of questions to ask your solar installer before signing up.

 Some questions to ask include:

-In our latest survey, we found that 76 per cent of Aussies who recently bought a solar system compared quotes from several different installers, with 84 per cent stating they’d recommend their installer to a friend.
+In our latest survey, we found that 76% of Aussies who recently bought a solar system compared quotes from several different installers, with 84% stating they’d recommend their installer to a friend.
 It just goes to show how valuable researching solar installer companies is.

-Choosing to go solar can be one of the best financial decisions you’ll ever make as a homeowner, but it’s not something you should rush into.
-In fact, a staggering 89 per cent of our survey respondents said solar was a good financial decision, while 82 per cent revealed that they went with the solar equipment recommended by their installer.
+Choosing to go solar could be an excellent financial decision as a homeowner..
+In fact, a staggering 89% of our survey respondents said solar was a good financial decision, while 82% revealed that they went with the solar equipment recommended by their installer.
+However, the real financial benefits will depend on your personal circumstances.

-The main areas to be mindful of with solar is that like anything, solar panels will gradually degrade over time, meaning these systems may require maintenance throughout their lifespan.
+You’ll want to be mindful that, like everything, solar panels will gradually degrade over time, meaning these systems will require maintenance throughout their lifespan.
 Again, it’s worth knowing what’s covered under the warranty.
-According to SolarQuotes, solar panel performance warranties generally allow two to three per cent degradation over the first year, 0.7 per cent each year thereafter.
+According to SolarQuotes, solar panel performance warranties generally allow 2% to 3% degradation over the first year, 0.7% each year thereafter.

 How to get the most out of your solar panels

-Aside from the technology itself, you’ll need to think about which energy providers in your area offer the best solar deals with attractive feed-in tariffs.
+Now that you know how to install solar panels, you’ll need to think about which energy providers in your area offer the best solar deals with attractive feed-in tariffs.
 This way you’ll get financial credits on your power bills for any excess electricity you export.
 Just be mindful that a higher solar feed-in tariff doesn’t necessarily mean cheaper electricity prices, as it could be concealing higher base rates.
-Check out some of the best-rated solar energy providers by clicking on the button below.
+Check out some of the best-rated solar energy providers below.

 Compare Solar Providers